T-Fermat integers: Introduction

 Then

 \end{corollary}

-\ref{MainTheoremMultiple}, \ref{OmegaOneMultiple}, and \ref{PowerOfTwoCongruenceMultiple} impose strong restrictions on the prime divisors $p$ satisfying the condition $\omega(p-1)>2$.
-Thus, it is natural to anticipate that the number of such primes in the prime factorization of $n$ is relatively small.
+Theorem \ref{MainTheoremMultiple} and Corollaries \ref{OmegaOneMultiple} and \ref{PowerOfTwoCongruenceMultiple} impose strong restrictions on the prime divisors $p$ satisfying the condition $\omega(p-1)>2$.
+Thus, it is natural to expect that the number of such primes in the prime factorization of $n$ is relatively small.
 This observation motivated us to formulate the following

-\begin{conjecture} There exists an $\epsilon<1$ such that the inequality is satisfied for infinitely many composite almost-primes $n$. \end{conjecture}
+\begin{conjecture} There exists a constant $0<\epsilon<1$ such that for infinitely many composite T-Fermat integers $n$. \end{conjecture}

-In case \ref{SmallPortionOfPrimes} holds, it yields the following significant result. \begin{theorem*} There exists infinitely many primes $p$ such that $p-1$ has at most two prime divisors. \end{theorem*}
+If Conjecture \ref{SmallPortionOfPrimes} holds, it yields the following significant result. \begin{theorem*} There exist infinitely many primes $p$ such that $p-1$ has at most two prime divisors. \end{theorem*}